MazamaScience/PWFSLSmoke/README.md

 The package makes it easier to obtain data, perform analyses and generate reports.
 It includes functionality to:

- * download and easily work with regulatory PM2.5 data from AirNow
+ * download and easily work with regulatory PM2.5 data from the EPA and AirNow
- * download and quality control raw monitoring data from other sources
+ * download and quality control raw monitoring data from AIRSIS and WRCC
  * convert between UTC and local timezones
  * apply various algorithms to the data (nowcast, rolling means, aggregation, etc.)
  * provide interactive timeseries and maps through RStudio’s Viewer pane